 Southern Technical College (STC) was founded to combine traditional and innovative teaching techniques in the areas of business, health sciences, and applied electronics technology.
 Delivered in a dynamic and professional environment, the curricula are designed to deliver intensive, hands-on training in core technical areas in combination with communication skills, interpersonal skills, and a broad-based general education.
-The College is licensed and accredited to provide postsecondary education at the diploma and associates degree levels.
+The College is licensed and accredited to provide postsecondary education at the diploma and associate degree levels.
 The College was purchased by Southern Technical Institute, LLC in October 2012.
-On April 2, 2014, Southern Technical College Suncoast LLC acquired the Southwest Florida College campuses and changed the name of the College to Southern Technical College.
-The Chief Executive Officer of the College is Reid Allison.